 We understand that data security comes first.
 That’s why we invest in teams and technology to consistently better our security by protecting not only our operations but also your business.
-Since 2017, Talview has been fortunate to gain the trust of its customers to professionally and securely provide services and handle/store any data related to their recruitment process.
+Since 2017, Talview has been fortunate to gain the trust of its customers to professionally and securely provide services and handle/store any data.
 We pride ourselves in providing our customers and any other stakeholders with best-in-class security practices that ensure that their data is in safe hands.

 With that trust, Talview has put in place several organization-wide and business-wide security protocols that ensure data protection and security of its users.

 End-To-End Encryption: We use end-to-end data encryption for any data in motion or data at rest on our platform or network.
 All connections to our platform are made via High grade SSL connections only.
 Vulnerable legacy protocols (e.g., TLS 1.0) and handshake mechanisms are disabled explicitly.
 The keys are changed regularly for added protection.
 Talview is not vulnerable to POODLE, Heartbleed, or shellshock attacks.

 Classification of Data: We classify all our data into three categories, according to the level of security required.
 In descending order of sensitivity, these categories are Confidential, Internal Use Only, and Restricted Use.
 Any action to be taken for or against any data breach is treated differently according to the severity of the category it falls into.

 Secure Operations and Access: All access to customer data is governed by a permission management system with periodic review of permissions.
 All changes affected in the permissions management tool are captured in an audit.
 When changes in an employee’s job function occur that potentially leads to account switching, continued access is explicitly approved to the account or automatically revoked.

 Every access grant is reviewed and re-approved if access is revoked by default.
 Access is automatically revoked when we terminate an employee, removing the user from all our systems.